trimstray/test-your-sysadmin-skills/README.md

 ****

-This project contains examples of questions/answers that can be used during an interview or exam for the position of the System Administrator (mainly).
+This project contains examples of test questions and answers that can be used during an interview or exam for the position of the System Administrator (mainly).
 It is intended mainly for people working with *nix systems.

-Questions and answers relate to important and interesting topics related to the world of * nix systems.
-They can and even should be changed if necessary! **I am waiting for your advice, tips and recommendations.**
+**I am waiting for your advice, tips and recommendations.**

 ## Table of Contents